kgrid/kgrid-cli/README.md

   $ kgrid start:library

 OPTIONS
-  -j, --jarfile=jarfile
-  -p, --port=port
-  -s, --shelf=shelf
+  -j, --jarfile=jarfile  Specify the library JAR file to use other than the installed one -p, --port=port        Specify the port for KGRID Library -s, --shelf=shelf      Specify an absolute path to use as the shelf containing KOs

 DESCRIPTION
   This command starts KGrid Library at the default port of 8080.